 OVERVIEW OF MCF SERVICE

-The MCF Service provides transfer of a sequence of fixed-length USLP Transfer Frames of a Master Channel, created by an independent protocol entity, across a space link.
-The service is unidirectional, either asynchronous or periodic, and sequence-preserving.
+The MCF Service provides transfer of a sequence of fixed- or variable-length USLP Transfer Frames of a Master Channel, created by an independent protocol entity, across a space link.
+The service is unidirectional, asynchronous, and sequence-preserving.
 The service does not guarantee completeness, but it may signal gaps in the sequence of service data units delivered to a receiving user.

 Only one user can use this service on a Master Channel, and the user is identified with the MCID of the Master Channel.
 Service data units from different users are not multiplexed together within one Master Channel.